thisago/gm_api/readme.md

-# GM_api
+# gm_api

-Bindings to use GM api and create userscript headers on the fly
+Bindings to use Gm api and create userscript headers on the fly

 ## See [changelog](changelog.md)